Welcome to the Brighthood Conference 2019

 The Broadband Commission Report will be released in October 2019.
 Joanna Rubinstein, as a co-chair together with Scott Gegenheimer of Zain of the Commission’s working group on child safety online, will present and discuss the key recommendations of the report.
 The Broadband Commission, comprised of leaders from government, industry, international organisations and academia, focus of the role of Broadband in achieving the Sustainable Development Goals.

-Emma Higham, Product Manager for Child Safety in Search, Google
+Emma Higham, Product Manager, Google Search

 From darknet to social media – Different worlds of child sexual abuse material